 - 3. AUTOMATIC OVEN Light.
 This lights anytime the oven has been programmed. - 4.
-DISPLAY.
-Shows the time of day, the times set for the timer on automatic oven operations and, on some models, the oven temperature. - 5.
+TIME DISPLAY.
+Shows the time of day and the times set for the timer on automatic oven operations. - 5.
 HOUR and MIN. pads.
-These pads allow you to set times up to 11 hours and 59 minutes. - 6.
-TEMP RECALL.
-On some models, you can recall the set temperature to the display by pressing the HOUR or MIN.
-DECREASE (-) pad.
+These pads allow you to set times up to 11 hours and 59 minutes.

-- 7. CLEAN Light.
+- 6. SELF CLEAN DOOR LATCH Light.
 Glows when the oven is in the self-clean cycle.
 After the self-clean cycle, the light will flash.
-Unlatch the door and turn the Oven Set knob to OFF. - 8.
+Unlatch the door and turn the OVEN SET knob to OFF. - 7.
 OVEN ON Light.
-Glows anytime the Oven Set knob is not in the OFF position and is set on a temperature or function.
-The light will flash when the oven automatically turns off to remind you to turn the Oven Set knob to OFF. - 9.
-Oven Set Knob.
+Glows anytime the oven is heating.
+The light will flash when the oven automatically turns off to remind you to turn the OVEN SET knob to OFF. - 8.
+OVEN SET Knob.
 Turn this knob to the temperature or function you want.
-See the Baking, Roasting, Broiling and Self-Cleaning sections. - 10.
+See the Baking, Roasting, Broiling and Self-Cleaning sections. - 9.
 START TIME ON/OFF.
-Press this pad and the HOUR and MIN. pads to set the automatic start and stop time. - 11.
+Press this pad and the HOUR and MIN. pads to delay the starting of your oven up to 11 hours and 59 minutes. - 10.
 CLOCK.
+Press this pad before setting the clock.
 To set the clock, first press the CLOCK pad.
-Then press the HOUR and MIN. pads to change the time of day. - 12.
+Then press the HOUR and MIN. pads to change the time of day. - 11.
 PREHEATED Indicator Light.
 Glows when the oven reaches your selected temperature.